 There are multiple filters to choose from with this air purifier: one for toxins, one for smoke removal, one for pet allergies, and an original.
 This allows you to target the exact problem that you’re dealing with.
 The original filter it comes with is the Core 300 True HEPA filter.
 Unfortunately, if you have a particularly tough odor to get rid of, this machine might not be able to do the job.
 It’s probably not suited for multi-person bathrooms or large kitchens.

 Since it uses UV-C light to clean your air, you know that it’s free of dangerous ozone emissions.
 It features VortexAir technology which can clean spaces up to 547 square feet in around 30 minutes.
 The pre-filter will help clean air through an efficient intake system.
-There is even a sleep mode available so that you can rest easy to the tune of 24 decibels.
+There is even a sleep mode available so you can rest easily to the tune of 24 decibels.
 The sleek design is award-winning and looks great anywhere you place it.